splashkit/the-programmers-field-guide/src/content/docs/book/part-3-programs-as-concepts/2-abstraction/1-concepts/1-2-knowing.md

 That means a field can be accessed and modified (assuming it is not constant) within any of the methods in the same class.
 This is one of the concepts that makes classes powerful, as it allows us to share data between methods without needing to see these as parameters.

-## Knowing Responsibilities: Why, When, and How
+## Knowing: Why, When, and How

 When you think of a role, objects that play this role will need to know things in order to fulfil their responsibilities.
 These are your knowing responsibilities for the role and define the fields you would create within the class.

+For example, an object-oriented version of the Fly Catch game would have Fly objects.
+These will know if they are on the web at the moment, where they are on the screen, when they appeared, and when they should escape.
+This knowledge will let the fly behave in a way that we want.

 ## In C#